jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

 .. math:: \mathcal{L}_{CE}[t] = \sum_{i=0}^Cy_i{\rm log}(p_i[t]) \tag{9}

-The practical effect is that the membrane potential of the correct class is encouraged to increase while those of incorrect classes are reduced to zero.
+The practical effect is that the membrane potential of the correct class is encouraged to increase while those of incorrect classes are reduced.
 In effect, this means the correct class is encouraged to fire at all time steps, while incorrect classes are suppressed at all steps.
-This is certainly not the most efficient implementation of an SNN, but it is among the easiest to implement.
+This may not be the most efficient implementation of an SNN, but it is among the simplest.

 This target is applied at every time step of the simulation, thus also generating a loss at every step.
 These losses are then summed together